ibiann/Software-Testing-2021-USTH/PhamChiTrung/chap6/Exercise-6.1.3.md

 but do not suffer from completeness or disjointness problems:
     - Block1: element is not null but it still in the list.
     - Block2: element is either not null or not in the list.
-    - Block3: element is null.
+    - Block3: element is the first element in a list with length bigger than 2.

 ```